 HIV over 3 decades: From fatal disease to chronic condition

-To mark our 30th anniversary, Infectious Diseases in Children will be examining some of the chronic conditions and infectious diseases that have impacted pediatric care over the past 3 decades.
+To mark our 30th anniversary, Infectious Disease News will be examining some of the infectious diseases that have defined and changed the field over the past 3 decades.

 On June 5, 1981, the CDC published an MMWR on five cases of Pneumocystis pneumonia among previously healthy young men who have sex with men in Los Angeles.
 Approximately 1 year later, another MMWR documented a cluster of Kaposi’s sarcoma and Pneumocystis pneumonia among men who have sex with men in California.